Homemade dandelion tea using fresh dandelions I picked earlier that day!

 - Strain out the dandelion (can compost) and reserve the liquid for your tea.

 As always, this is not personal medical advice and we recommend that you talk with your doctor before trying or using any new products.
-It’s important to check with a doctor before taking this or any other herb, especially in large amounts or if taking any other medicine or supplement or if pregnant or nursing.
-Be sure to check ingredients to make sure there is no risk of an allergic reaction.
+I am not a doctor.
+All opinions expressed are my own personal thoughts and feelings of the products mentioned.
+Check with your doctor or health practitioner if you are uncertain about trying out any of the products, recipes or tips mentioned in this post.
 While it’s generally considered safe to consume, those allergic to ragweed, chrysanthemums, marigold, chamomile, yarrow, daisies, or iodine may not be able to consume it.

 Have you used dandelion before?
 What did you use it in?
 Share in the comments below.